duckdb/duckdb-web/docs/guides/network_cloud_storage/duckdb_over_https_or_s3.md

 ## Limitations

-* The `httpfs` extension has to be loaded manually, auto-loading is currently not supported.
 * Only read-only connections are allowed, writing the database via the HTTPS protocol or the S3 API is not possible.